sosensible/preso/slidev/slides.md

 ---

-# What Are Vue Developer Skills?
+# What are Vue developer skills?

 * Create
 * Test